radiasoft/ansible-conf/README.md

 ### TODO

+* reload server with proper firewall
+* need to figure out how to open port range (just ports?)

-debug mpi
+* debug mpi
+* nfs export/import prefixes should be the same and not with "nfs" in name, e.g.
+  /var/db/jupyterhub
-need to restart firewalld
+* need to restart firewalld
---net=host needed for docker nginx firewalld needs to be in trusted clean up *~ yum update needs to be done public.xml has to remove ssh and add http and https can ssh to the host, but mpi can't get to that host need to map  extra devices sshd config needs to be modified /etc/systemd/system/nginx_proxy.service was modified docker needs to be on separate partition nfs needs to be on separate partition reverse dns document how to scaleway docker volume for cdg1
+* --net=host needed for docker nginx
+* firewalld needs to be in trusted
+* clean up *~
+* yum update needs to be done
+* public.xml has to remove ssh and add http and https
+* can ssh to the host, but mpi can't get to that host
+* need to map  extra devices
+* sshd config needs to be modified
+* /etc/systemd/system/nginx_proxy.service was modified
+* docker needs to be on separate partition
+* nfs needs to be on separate partition
+* reverse dns document how to scaleway
+* docker volume for cdg1